 Where did it all go wrong?

-Throughout 2016 we heard a lot about chatbots and that apps will no longer be the way we interact with digital services in the future.
+Throughout 2016 we heard a lot about chatbots and that apps will no longer be the way we interact with digital services in the future(this will open in a new window).
 So much so, that brands jumped on the chatbot bandwagon in their droves – over 34,000 of them to be exact were live on Messenger by the end of last year.

-But then, a couple of months ago, Facebook reported that 70% of their Messenger chatbots are failing to fulfil user requests.
+But then, a couple of months ago, Facebook reported that 70% of their Messenger chatbots are failing to fulfil user requests(this will open in a new window).
 So, what exactly has caused this retraction?
 Well, during some of our research on the chatbots out there, we have to admit we did come across some of this:

 It soon became clear that a huge number of chatbots out there aren’t actually all that intelligent, and in fact are based on decision tree logic or the retrieval model (see part two of our blog series for more on this).
 This is where the bot depends on specific keywords identified in the user input.